 The Office of Student Disabilities Services (SDS) provides comprehensive, professional services and programs for students who self-identify with disabilities to ensure equal academic opportunities and participation in University-sponsored programs.
 Professional staff evaluate current documentation, determine individual students’ eligibility according to program guidelines, and determine reasonable accommodations for all qualified students with documented disabilities on a case-by-case basis, including academic adjustments, e-text, accessible campus housing, and transportation and parking.
 SDS also coordinates auxiliary aids and services such as sign language interpreters and Computer Aided Realtime Translation (CART) reporters, as well as the loan of equipment and assistive technologies.

-The Tutoring Center provides tutoring, training, and access to academic resources for undergraduate students, which enhances academic performance and contributes to student success and achievement at Penn in pursuit of becoming eminent leaders in a chosen field of study.
+The Tutoring Services provides tutoring, training, and access to academic resources for undergraduate students, which enhances academic performance and contributes to student success and achievement at Penn in pursuit of becoming eminent leaders in a chosen field of study.
 Tutorial services are provided by undergraduate peer and graduate student tutors for core and introductory courses.

 PENNCAP (Pennsylvania College Achievement Program) provides a comprehensive set of services to support success for approximately 500 academically talented students, many from low income, first-generation to college backgrounds, during their entire undergraduate careers at Penn.
-A professional staff provides counseling, academic support, advocacy, technology resources, financial support, cultural enrichment, and assistance in developing meaningful personal, professional and educational goals.
+A professional staff provides counseling, academic support, advocacy, technology resources, financial support, cultural enrichment, and assistance in developing meaningful personal, professional, and educational goals.